-- 1. Start the hydraulic pump. - 2.
+- 1. Apply air pressure to the hydraulic pump. - 2.
 Clear the rolls (open to .500"\13.2mm) by moving the hydraulic valve to the open position (moves rolls apart). - 3.
 Start the product take-away system. - 4.
 Start one of the mill motors allowing the roll to come up to speed before the second motor is engaged.
-This prevents heavy surge currents during startup. - 5.
+This helps reduce heavy surge currents during startup, especially if soft starters are not used. - 5.
 Carefully adjust the rolls to their normal operating position, by moving the hydraulic valve to close position (moves rolls together).
-The beginning hydraulic pressure should be approximately 800 psi.\56 sq cm, adjustment for this is done with the pressure control valve on the power unit. - 6.
-When the mill rolls comes up to speed, turn on the feeder and adjust the feed rate to desire setting by adjusting the feed gate. - 7.
+The beginning hydraulic pressure should be approximately 800 psi.\56 sq cm, adjustment for this is done with the air pressure regulator on the power unit.
+If using a 20 to 1 air over hydraulic pump the air pressure should be set to 40 psi to achieve a 800 psi output hydraulic pressure. - 6.
+When the mill rolls comes up to speed, turn on the feeder and adjust the feed rate to the desired setting by adjusting the feed gate. - 7.
 Bring the feed rate up slowly by opening the feed gate on the feeder.
 The feed rate of the mill is adjusted using the SCR speed controlled motor on the feeder.
 Do not exceed the mill motor's rated amperage. - 8.
 As the feed rate increases, inspect the product thickness.
 In order to reach full mill capacity it will be necessary to increase the hydraulic pressure to compensate for roll separation due to increased feed rate.
-(We recommend that you do not exceed 1800 psi\126.56 kg/sq cm.
-The conditioning of the product will have a direct effect upon the quality of the flake produced.
+Normal operating pressure is 1000 1200 psi.
+We recommend that you do not exceed 1800 psi\126.56 kg/sq cm.
+The conditioning of the product will have a direct effect upon the quality of the flake produced. - 9.
+Check samples from the rolls by inserting a sample scoop through the sample door provided at the front of the mill below the rolls.
+Examine samples at each end of the mill and in the center to determine mill performance.
+Adjust the rolls as necessary to obtain the desired results.